GabrielGhe/GabrielGhe.github.io/_posts/2015-02-07-java-to-remember.md

 <!-- Overview -->
 <h3><a name="table-of-content"></a>Overview</h3>

 This post is a little different.
 I'm going to be turning my JavaToRemember Repo into a post so that it's easier to search.
-You can find more information [here](http://github.com/GabrielGhe/JavaToRemember).
+You can find more the old README.md [here](http://github.com/GabrielGhe/JavaToRemember).

 Credits to source article [here](http://www.programcreek.com/2012/11/top-10-algorithms-for-coding-interview/)...